 This data can be leveraged to launch targeted phishing campaigns, perform identity theft, or be sold on dark web marketplaces.

-While schools do implement measures to protect this data, their cyber defenses are often underfunded and lacking compared to large corporations.
-Ransomware groups see schools as an easy target, and the sensitive data they possess makes them willing to pay large ransoms to recover access and avoid data breaches.
+While schools do implement measures to protect this data, they’re often underfunded, so their cyber defenses are weak compared to those of large corporations.
+Ransomware attackers see schools as an easy target, and the sensitive data they possess makes educational institutions willing to pay large ransoms to recover access and avoid data breaches.

 The Consequences of School Ransomware Attacks